uncomplicate/neanderthal/articles/fast-map-and-reduce-for-primitive-vectors.md

 ---
-title: "Why You Might Need Neanderthal Even Without Matrices"
+title: "Fast Map and Reduce for Primitive Vectors and Matrices"
 Author: Dragan Djuric
 layout: article
 ---